cs1302uga/cs1302-c4-alpha/README.rst

 In this project, you will implement and test a class that represents the popular board game `Connect Four <https://en.wikipedia.org/wiki/Connect_Four>`_.
-Connect Four is a two-player connection game involving a two-dimenstional grid of tokens.
+Connect Four is a two-player connection game involving a two-dimensional grid of tokens.
 Here are the basic rules for Connect Four:

-* To prepare a new game of Connect Four, the grid is setup to accomodate an acceptable number of rows and columns; however, it should not yet contain any tokens.
+* To prepare a new game of Connect Four, the grid is setup to accommodate an acceptable number of rows and columns; however, it should not yet contain any tokens.
 * To get ready to play, both players are assigned a unique token.
 * To play the game, both players take turns "dropping" copies of their token into non-full